DebbieJara/ventaexpress-q4-sales-analysis/README.md

 ## Limitations

 Deepening this analysis would require actual marketing campaign execution data, plus a profitability calculation (not just revenue) to confirm that cities like Mexico City and Cali generate healthy margin, not just cash flow.
+Additionally, Tulum's notably lower sales volume compared to other cities couldn't be explained with the available data — it's unclear whether this reflects a recent market entry or another factor.

 ## Tools